teamhanko/passkeys-react-express/README.md

 ## Install Dependencies

-To run up your project, you need to install dependencies for both the frontend and the backend.
+To run your project, you need to install dependencies for both the frontend and the backend.
 This project uses `pnpm` as the package manager.

 ### Frontend